 - Select appropriate tools with respect to learning objectives of particular model.

 - Gather the knowledge and critical analysis skills to craft an online learning strategy inspired by international best practices and adapted to the institution’s objectives taking into account resources and competences.

-- Teaching & Learning Executives and Learning Designers overseeing a business school’s transition to online teaching space.
+- Business school executives overseeing a business school’s transition to online teaching.

 - EFMD member: EUR 500.00

 - Non-member: EUR 650.00